 I was 33 years old, and I really should have known better.

-Now, this wasn’t the first time I’d taken her fishing, but it would end up being the last.
+Now, this wasn’t the first time I’d taken her wade-fishing, but it would certainly be the last.

 I had meticulously planned our outing for success because I wanted her to enjoy fishing with me.
 I loved watching someone catch their first fish, whatever species it was.
 It’s always a lot of fun to see their reactions and watch them marvel over the fact that they just pulled whatever it was from the depths of the ocean because they did something right.